nitroshare/nitroshare-desktop/README.md

     * Clang 3.1+
 * Qt 5.1+ (Qt 5.3+ required for building installers)

-On supported Linux platforms, NitroShare can be built with support for [application indicators](https://unity.ubuntu.com/projects/appindicators/) and Unity integration.
-These features are enabled when the following development packages are installed:
+On supported Linux platforms, NitroShare can be built with support for [application indicators](https://unity.ubuntu.com/projects/appindicators/).
+This feature is enabled when the following development packages are installed:

 * GTK+ 2
 * libappindicator
 * libnotify
-* libunity

 ### Building the Application